Top 10 Moments at the Masters Golf Tournament

 Its Joeysworld

-You had to feel bad over Norman, here's a man who brought joy at Augusta, when he started the tournament with a 63 and started Sunday with a 6-shot lead over Nick Faldo, I thought it was a for gone conclusion, and I remember watching other sports especially the National Hockey League and I had a VHS recorder so I tape it to view it later, and what I saw I said How did it happened?
-Norman's 78 and lose the Masters, it's very tough to break it all down, but it was the big event in april, 1996
+You had to feel bad for Norman.
+Here was a man who brought joy at Augusta, starting the tournament with a 63 and beginning Sunday with a six-shot lead over Nick Faldo.
+I thought it was a foregone conclusion.
+I remember watching other sports, especially the National Hockey League, and I had a VHS recorder, so I taped it to view later.
+What I saw left me asking, How did it happen?
+Norman's 78 and loss at the Masters is very tough to break down, but it was the big event in April 1996.

 Its Joeysworld

-Augusta, Georgia was the site for Pro Golf's premier golf tournament The Masters.
-This was the year Craig Wood, the 1941 Champion played his final Masters.
-The final round saw some action as defending champion Jack Nicklaus tried to make it a contest after he eagled the 13th hole, but a bogey at 15, ended his chances to win and settled for a tie for 2nd, the Tournament belong to Palmer as he blazed his way to glory with a 70 that included a birdie on the final hole.
-With that Palmer became the first golfer to win 4 Masters tournaments.
+Augusta, Georgia, was the site for Pro Golf's premier tournament, The Masters.
+This was the year Craig Wood, the 1941 Champion, played his final Masters.
+The final round saw some action as defending champion Jack Nicklaus tried to make it a contest after he eagled the 13th hole.
+However, a bogey at 15 ended his chances to win, and he settled for a tie for 2nd.
+The tournament belonged to Palmer as he blazed his way to glory with a 70 that included a birdie on the final hole.
+With that, Palmer became the first golfer to win four Masters tournaments.

 Its Joeysworld